K-61 (Kansas highway)

 K-61 is a 83.358 mi north–south state highway in central Kansas.
 K-61's southern terminus is at U.S. Route 54 (US-54) and US-400 on the east side of Pratt.
 The northern terminus is at Interstate 135 (I-135) and US-81 south of McPherson.
 The highway travels mostly through rural areas; however, it does pass through South Hutchinson and Hutchinson, where it intersects K-14, K-96, and US-50.
 K-61 is signed as a north–south but runs in southwest to northeast direction.

 K-61 was established as a state highway by 1928.
 Throughout the 1940s and into 1950, the highway's alignment was straightened between Pratt and Hutchinson.
 In 1957, K-17 was truncated to end in Hutchinson.
 At this time K-61 was extended over K-17's former alignment to US-81 by McPherson.
 By the end of 1959, K-61's alignment had been straightened from Hutchinson to McPherson.
 Throughout the 1960s, the alignment was changed within the city of Hutchinson.
 By 1969, I-35W (modern I-135) had been built and K-61 extended to it.
 From 2009 to 2012, a new four-lane alignment was built between Hutchinson and McPherson.

 Route description

 All but 1.851 mi of K-61's alignment is maintained by the Kansas Department of Transportation (KDOT); the section of K-61 from US-50 north to East 30th Avenue within Hutchinson is maintained by the city.
 The entire length of K-61 is a part of the National Highway System, which is a system of highways important to the nation's defense, economy, and mobility.
-KDOT tracks the traffic levels on its highways, and in 2020, they determined that, on average, the traffic ranged from 1,890 vehicles per day southwest of Turon to 10,100 vehicles per day north of A Avenue in Hutchinson.
+KDOT tracks the traffic levels on its highways, and in 2020, they determined that, on average, the traffic ranged from 1,890 vehicles per day southwest of Turon to 10,100 vehicles per day north of Avenue A in Hutchinson.
 The second highest was 7,690 vehicles per day near the northern terminus.
-K-61 travels in a southwest-northeast direction but is signed as north–south its entire length.
+K-61 travels in a southwest–northeast direction but is signed as north–south its entire length.